ravitejamekala/GoHostels/README.md

 # Go Hostels Android App

-My Hostels is an Android app designed to help students find nearby hostels and obtain essential details about them, including hostel names, menus, locations, and directions on a map.
+GoHostels is an Android app designed to help students find nearby hostels and obtain essential details about them, including hostel names, menus, locations, and directions on a map.
 Hostel managers can also utilize this app to upload their hostel information and make their accommodations available online.

 ## Table of Contents